fititnt/ais-ethics-orgs/README.md

 - <b id="review-lang">review-lang</b>: This term requires review of a native speaker or a official source that confirms.
 See  [ais-ethics-orgs/issues/1](https://github.com/fititnt/ais-ethics-orgs/issues/1)
+- <b id="l-gen">l-gen</b>: The link may be is more generic (like from a big area of government or a university) and not focused on the organization cited on this document.

 # FAQ